Gwyneth Ho: Education

-Journalist career
+Journalism career

 Ho joined Radio Television Hong Kong (RTHK) as an intern reporter in 2011.
 She later worked for various media outlets, including BBC Chinese and The Reporter.
 She was also employed as a reporter for House News, the predecessor of Stand News.

-Ho gained recognition as a frontline reporter for Stand News in the 2019–2020 Hong Kong protests, acquiring the nickname "Stand News Sister" (立場姐姐).
+Ho gained recognition as a frontline reporter for Stand News in the 2019–2020 Hong Kong protests, acquiring the nickname "Sister Stand News" (立場姐姐).
 On 1 July 2019, Ho was one of the reporters present inside the Legislative Council Complex, where she reported on the storming of the Legislative Council.
 She interviewed a young pro-democracy activist who expressed solidarity with other Hong Kong protesters, which garnered Ho a lot of attention for her reporting.

 On 21 July, Ho reported on the 2019 Yuen Long attack, where swarms of suspected triad gangsters assaulted pro-democracy protesters at the Yuen Long MTR station.
 She had been live streaming the attack, which showed one of the violent assailants striking protesters over the barrier of a train's passenger gantry.
 The assailant suddenly ran towards Ho and started hitting her.
 Ho continued filming even after she was struck and knocked to the ground, capturing footage of paramedics attending to the injured.
 She was hospitalized after the attack, suffering from minor head, hand, and shoulder injuries.
 Ho's video footage went viral internationally, shocking the audience about the horrors of the night.